AmpersandJS/ampersand-view/README.md

 Why yes!
 So glad you asked :)

 * Run `npm test` to run the tests in a headless phantom browser.
-* Run `npm start` to start a webserver with the test harness, and then visit http://localhost:3000 to open and run the tests in your browser of choice.
+* Run `npm start` to start a webserver with the test harness, and then visit the url it gives to open and run the tests in your browser of choice.

 ## Like this?